 1. Beginner Penny Stock Trading Questions – Penny Stocks 101

-To get things kicked off, let’s go ahead and answer some of the most common questions that a novice Penny Stock trader might ask.
+To get things kicked off, we will begin by answering some of the more common questions that a beginner Penny Stock trader might ask.
 These questions will range from things like; what in the world are penny stocks, how do you make money with them, are they safe and more.
 Take a look below and please send us a message via our contact form if you have any additional questions / concerns regarding penny stock trading.

 Let’s dive right into this how to invest in penny stocks for beginners guide by answering a simple question, what are penny stocks.
 The best way to answer this is to go ahead and just jump right in.
 So, what exactly are Penny Stocks?
 Well, Penny Stocks are low-priced, micro-cap stocks.
 Contrary to popular opinion, penny stocks seldom cost just a penny.
 In fact, you can find penny stocks costing between $.0001 and $5 per share.
 The other thing to consider is that there are also stocks that trade on bigger exchanges (like, NYSE and NASDAQ) costing under $5.
 For most investors and traders out there, the stocks that trade on the NYSE or the NASDAQ are not considered to be penny stocks.
 When it comes to Penny Stocks, most traders and investors out there look at the OTC markets as a an untamed animal (a wild horse).
 This wild world of trading and investing isn’t a part of the normal CNN, CNBC type media channels, and is completely detached from public view that comes with the big exchanges like NASDAQ and NYSE.
 Even traders that have made quite a successful living for themselves trading micro caps, and penny stock tickers that have had amazing gains / loses, are typically not discussed or heard of on the normal TV News channels.